maxiio/Endless-Rush/README.md

 - [X] Audio manager
 - [X] Input handler for Android and PC
 - [X] Auto generated levels
-- [X] Set the movement at touches on the Android

 ## ToDo :bookmark_tabs:
 - [X] Release the game
 - [X] Create README file for this game
-- [X] Download new assets and redesign the visual of the game